Crossoufire/MySerieList/README.md

 ## Features

 * Create a list of all your TV shows / Anime / Movies
-* Compare your list with your friends
+* Compare your list with your follows
 * Get statistics about your list (time spent, number of episodes watched, etc)
 * More to come !